Supplier Risk Management: The Definitive Guide

 When evaluating potential vendors, it is critical to understand the organization's financial situation, existing contractual obligations, and other factors that could prevent them from effectively executing your contract.
 The less due diligence that is performed before onboarding a vendor, the more likely you are to experience a significant business disruption.

-Having a formal and documented Third-Party Risk Management strategy can help to manage these risks.
+Having a formal and documented third-party risk management strategy can help manage these risks.
 Vendors should be evaluated uniformly based on a predetermined set of metrics that make it easy to compare competing vendors and identify potential suppliers that may have difficulty fulfilling their contractual obligations.

 Event Risks

-Supply chains have become dramatically more complex with globalization.
+Globalization has made supply chains dramatically more complex.
 For instance, a natural disaster such as a hurricane, wildfire, earthquake, or tsunami in one country can impact supply chains around the globe.
 The risk of experiencing supply chain disruptions due to natural disasters is projected to increase due to climate change.

-Here are a few recent examples of event risks:
+Here are a few significant examples of event risks:

 Recent examples of supplier event risks